-Trials were selected for analysis based on completeness of video and force plate data and jump performance (n = 41 trials, 4 to 10 trials per animal).
-There was a minimum of 4 animals for each of the in vivo measures (LG SONO, LG EMG, VL SONO, and VL EMG) (Table 1).
-Only jumps that had a sagittal orientation of the animal to the camera and a simultaneous takeoff with both legs were used.
+Trials were selected for analysis based on completeness of video and force plate data and jump performance (n=41 trials, 4 to 10 trials per animal).
+There was a minimum of four animals for each of the in vivo measures (LG SONO, LG EMG, VL SONO and VL EMG) (Table 1).
+Only jumps that had a sagittal orientation of the animal to the camera and a simultaneous take-off with both legs were used.
 Total time of a jump trial was determined based on the vertical ground reaction force.
 Trial start was defined as when the force exceeded the animals' body weight, and trial end as when the vertical force was equal to zero.
-An initial countermovement occurred during a few trials (< 15%), which was visible in the vertical ground reaction force as a slight decrease below the animal's body weight.
+An initial countermovement occurred during a few trials (<15%), which was visible in the vertical ground reaction force as a slight decrease below the animal's body weight.
 When a countermovement did occur, the start of the trial was determined to be the point just before the force decreased below body weight.

-Data analysis was performed using a customized analysis script in Matlab (2015a, MathWorks, Natick, MA).
-Joint markers on metatarsals, ankle, knee, hip and ischium were digitized from the video using ProAnalyst software (Xcitex Inc, Woburn, MA, USA) and low pass filtered (fourth order Butterworth filter) with a cut-off frequency of 30 Hz.
+Data analysis was performed using a customized analysis script in MATLAB (2015a, MathWorks, Natick, MA, USA).
+Joint markers on the metatarsals, ankle, knee, hip and ischium were digitized from the video using ProAnalyst software (Xcitex) and low-pass filtered (fourth-order Butterworth filter) with a cut-off frequency of 30 Hz.
 Joint angles were calculated based on 2D coordinate data.
-Ground reaction forces were filtered with a low-pass filter (second order Butterworth filter) with a cut-off frequency of 55 Hz.
-SONO data were filtered with a second order Butterworth filter with a cut-off frequency of 55 Hz.
-We used a 50Hz high pass filter on the EMG data to remove motion artefacts and low frequency noise.
+Ground reaction forces were filtered with a lowpass filter (second-order Butterworth filter) with a cut-off frequency of 55 Hz.
+SONO data were filtered with a second-order Butterworth filter with a cut-off frequency of 55 Hz.
+We used a 50 Hz high-pass filter on the EMG data to remove motion artefacts and low frequency noise.

-Ground reaction force, video, and in vivo (EMG and SONO) data were synchronized via a trigger pulse and cut to trial duration.
+Ground reaction force, video and in vivo (EMG and SONO) data were synchronized via a trigger pulse and cut to trial duration.
 EMG onset and end were determined by an increase and decrease beyond 3 standard deviations of the resting baseline, recorded over a longer period and when the animal was sitting still in the set-up.
-Because not all animals achieved the same maximal jump height, EMG data were normalized by EMG intensity from a common task of a 0.2-meter-high jump in order to account for magnitude differences due to electrode placement across individual animals.
+Because not all animals achieved the same maximal jump height, EMG data were normalized by EMG intensity from a common task of a 0.2 m high jump in order to account for magnitude differences owing to electrode placement across individual animals.
 Specifically, individual EMG intensity for each jump, measured as the integral of the rectified EMG signal for the duration of a burst, was divided by the EMG intensity of this common task jump of 0.2 m.
 The initial length of a muscle was taken for each trial from a mean SONO length from a period before the jump when the animal was visually sitting still.
-These values were averaged across trials for each animal to calculate a subject specific initial muscle length (L{init}) that was used to calculate muscle strain.
-Muscle strain was calculated by dividing the length change of the SONO crystals by L{init}.
-All values and time-series data are reported in text as an average with plus and minus one standard deviation.
+These values were averaged across trials for each animal to calculate a subject-specific initial muscle length ( $L{init}$ ) that was used to calculate muscle strain.
+Muscle strain was calculated by dividing the length change of the SONO crystals by $L{init}$ .
+All values and time-series data are reported as an average with $\pm 1$ s.d.